This page is visible only to those with a certified link

 Fans, Vents & Registers: Twelve (26) vents and registers were removed in order to accessed ductwork for manual cleaning.
 Registers were summarily cleaned and replaced in a pre-recorded order.
 Two dryer vents and five bath fans were also inspected and cleaned.

 Main Trunks: Basement supply trunks were found to be sealed and were cleared of debris, They were free of both moisture and biological contaminants.
 Third floor main trunks had torn exterior insulation jackets and open joints which were repaired.
 Access point were opened and re-sealed by SMACNA international standards.
 See photo deck.

 Ductwork: 8"duct connections were inspected and repaired as needed.
 One of the second floor returns was found disconnected.
 The home space was left sealed and intact upon departure.
 The flex ductwork contained a moderate amount of debris and was cleared, Third floor handler having the heaviest amount of debris.
 Access points were used in the ductwork to attach a Nikro 5,000 CFM HEPA negative air machine.
 Interior of ductwork was cleaned using mechanically rotating brushes and a 20' flexible cable with a 8" nylon brush (whip).

 Containment Special attention was paid to containment.
 Furniture throughout the space was covered with .3 mil plastic to prevent cross-contamination.

-Condenser unit was cleaned and was in good working order.
-Coil cleaner was used to improve efficiency of the coil assembly.
+Condenser units were cleaned and were in good working order.
+Coil cleaner was used to improve efficiency of the coil assemblies.